jmacadie/aoc-rs/README.md

 1. Copy the template folder to the new day e.g. `cp -r template 2015/day_01`
 2. Edit the package name in the Cargo.toml file for the newly copied day.
 The name format is `day_yyyy_dd`
-3. Uncomment the newly added day in (the top-level app's Cargo.toml)[Cargo.toml]
+3. Uncomment the newly added day in [the top-level app's Cargo.toml](Cargo.toml)
-4. Update the relevant array in (src/days.rs)[src/days.rs] to include the new day
+4. Update the relevant array in [src/days.rs](src/days.rs) to include the new day
 5. Go to the inputs folder and run the input script to download the new day's input: `cd inputs && cargo run --release`
 6. Go back to the root folder and run the main app to check the new day shows and runs: `cd .. && cargo run --release`
 7. Navigate to the new day & start coding :persevere: